isomerpages/nlb-biblioasia/_apr-to-jun-2013/Oriental, Utai, Mexican: The Story of the Singapore Jewish Community.md

 Nathan recalls:

-<center>\[A Japanese official\] stopped me in the street and examined my armband closely.
+\[A Japanese official\] stopped me in the street and examined my armband closely.
 “You what-ka?” he asked.
 I answered in as firm a voice as I could muster, “I am a Jew.”
 To my astonishment, he grasped my hand and shook it energetically, smiling broadly.
 “Ah Jew!” he exclaimed.
 “Werry \[sic\] good!
-In the world three great J’s — one Japan, two Julius Caesar, three Jew!”[^51]</center>
+In the world three great J’s — one Japan, two Julius Caesar, three Jew!”[^51]

 True to their unpredictability, the Japanese suddenly interned more than 100 Jewish men on 5 April 1943.
 They were imprisoned at Changi camp, where they were largely left to continue their way of life.
 No one knew why they were captured, but after the war, a story circulated that a German ship had arrived in Singapore — its officers instructed the Japanese to “do something” with the Jewish people.[^52]